wandiliu/Interactivity/proj2/README.md

+### Interplanetary
-Interplanetary is a (free formed) system of planets and space ripples synced to Mariana by Childs
+A cute system of planets free-floating in the universe complemented by space ripples and a big purple ring.
+Synced to the first 30 seconds of [Mariana by Childs](https://www.youtube.com/watch?v=kmck1yTf-dc)